openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

 icon in the box for the subsection.

 .. image:: ../../../shared/images/outline-publish-icon-subsection.png
- :alt: Publishing icon for a subsection
+ :alt: Part of a course outline with the publishing icon for a subsection
+     circled.
+ :width: 500

 .. note::
  The **Publish** icon only appears when there is new or changed content within